-As of March 28th, 2017 the amount of € 140,356 (one hundred and forty thousand and three hundred fifty-six) with the correspondent issuance of number 7,017,800 (seven million, seventeen thousand and eight hundred) ordinary shares with a nominal value of € 0.02 (zero point zero two) has been subscribed and paid-in with reference to this capital increase.
+As of 8th May, 2019 the amount of € 142,421.68 (one hundred and forty-two thousand, four hundred and twenty-one and sixty-eight cents) with the correspondent issuance of number 7,121,084 (seven million and one hundred, twenty-one thousand and eighty-four) ordinary shares with a nominal value of € 0.02 (zero point zero two) has been subscribed and paid-in with reference to this capital increase.

 If the shareholders’ meeting so resolves, share capital may be increased by issuing shares with different rights to those already in circulation, and for settlement in a form other than in cash, within the limits allowed by law and also pursuant to Art.
 2441, 4th paragraph, second part of the Italian Civil Code, with respect to the terms, conditions and procedures provided for therein; the Extraordinary Shareholders’ Meeting may also grant the Directors the power – pursuant to and in accordance with Art.
 2443 of the Italian Civil Code. – to proceed with a capital increase, free or otherwise, with or without option rights, including in accordance with Art.
 2441, 4th paragraph (second part) and 5th paragraph of the Italian Civil Code In compliance with current limits and regulations, meaning in accordance with the principles established by the Interministerial Committee for Savings and Credit, the company may accept loans from shareholders and/or receive payments from the same, with or without the obligation to repay them and without the payment of interest, except as otherwise resolved in shareholders’ meetings.